These traditional Welsh cakes are crisp on the outside, soft and buttery on the inside and make the most perfect teatime treat.

 - oil or butter for greasing

-- Sift 225g (8oz) plain flour, 1 tsp baking powder and ¼ tsp mixed spice into a mixing bowl.
+- Sift 225g (8oz) plain flour, 1 teaspoon baking powder and ¼ teaspoon mixed spice into a mixing bowl.
 Add 125g (4oz) diced butter and rub in with your fingertips until the mixture resembles fine breadcrumbs.

 - Lightly knead then roll out on a lightly floured surface to 1cm (½in) thick.